-Croatia has been on my travel wish list for awhile but we have yet to make it there so I’m delighted to welcome Mike Jensen of The Adventourist with this guest post on Croatia family holidays.
-Mike’s recommendations will be a great starting point for planning my own holiday in Croatia!
+Croatia has been on my travel wish list for awhile but we have yet to make it there so I’m delighted to welcome Mike Jensen of The Adventourist with this guest post on visiting Croatia with kids.
+Mike’s recommendations will be a great starting point for planning my own family holiday in Croatia!

 Family holidays can be incredibly fun, but also very stressful.
 Especially if you are travelling with teens; it’s so difficult to figure out activities that are going to be fun for the entire family.
 Which is where we come in.